Muanchen2/renpy-mcp/README.md

 ### Why?

 Ren'Py has no built-in editor.
 Developers manually write `.rpy` text files and click "Launch Project" to test.
-This MCP turns any AI agent (Claude, GPT, etc.) into a native Ren'Py development assistant — you describe what you want in natural language, the AI writes valid Ren'Py script, inserts it at the right location, and auto-compiles to verify.
+This MCP turns any AI agent (Claude, OpenCode,OpenClaw etc.) into a native Ren'Py development assistant — you describe what you want in natural language, the AI writes valid Ren'Py script, inserts it at the right location, and auto-compiles to verify.

 ### Tools